MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 * **Folded nodes** -  This can be either "Value.NativeQuery" or "data source" nodes such as SQL Server.
 * **Non-folded nodes** - Any other node that doesn't have Value.NativeQuery or the name of a particular "data source".

-In the image below you'll see the folded nodes inside the red rectagle and the rest of the nodes outside of it are nodes that do not fold back to the data source and you need to review those as the goal is to attempt to have those fold back to the data source.
+In the image below you'll see the folded nodes inside the red rectangle and the rest of the nodes outside of it are nodes that do not fold back to the data source and you need to review those as the goal is to attempt to have those fold back to the data source.

 ![Query plan highlighting two of the folded nodes with a red rectangle](media/query-plan/query-plan-folded-nodes.png)